 Those with a college degree earn more than high school graduates.

-At the end of eight years, those with a bachelor's degree were earning on average $12,000 more than high school graduates.
-For associate degree holders, it was $8,000 more.
 Our research takes into consideration that many college students work while in school, which accounts for the lower levels of income in the graph below.
 However, once college students graduate within three to six years and begin working full-time, their earnings increase at a much faster and higher rate than a high school graduate.

 Earnings based on major